breischl/wordle_solver/README.md

 # wordle_solver
 A set of scripts around solving the popular Wordle puzzle game.
 The best I've managed with this gets the correct answer over 99% of the time.

 This is mostly a learning exercise for me - it's my first non-trivial Python script.
 It also went through a lot of revisions trying out different guessing strategies, which did not help to keep things well-factored.
-Please judge the code quality accordingly. :)
+Please judge the code quality accordingly. :) In particular there are a lot of linting warnings and errors that I should probably fix, but probably won't.

 ## Usage
 `python adviser.py` will launch a simple console app that will advise you on what to guess, and accept results to update future guesses.
 For example: